marthacastillo/S3-Bidouscando-un-destino/PR.md

 ## CREATING A PULL REQUEST

-- This guide is created if you do not have write acces to a project.
+- This tutorial is in case you do not have write acces to a project, if you have, skip the fork part.

+First you need to have installed git, if not, follow this [guide](https://git-scm.com/download).

 ### Fork the project: